sgort/mongodb-atlas-restful-api-node-js/README.md

 - PATCH a single invordering in the collection `localhost:3000/invorderingen/:invorderingId`

-Where ':invorderingId' is the MongoDB Schema.Types.ObjectId.
+Where `:invorderingId` is the MongoDB Schema.Types.ObjectId

 ### Gemeenten
 - GET all gemeenten of the collection